-Mykonos is a complete opposite of Delos.
+Mykonos is the great glamour island of Greece and flaunts its sizzling St-Tropez-meets-Ibiza style and party-hard reputation.
 It is the island of modern-day celebrities and not the island of spirits of the past.
 Sharon Stone and Brad Pitt, Madonna and Mike Jagger, Gina Lollobrigida and Sofia Loren visit quite often– this is a holiday!
 Enjoy!

 Mykonos is the jumping-off point for the archaeological site of the nearby island of Delos.

 Located on the Eastern Aegean sea, Ikaria is one of the worldwide famous Greek Islands, mainly due to the longevity of its inhabitants and the Ikarian diet.

 Its natural beauty is a standout, too, as the wild beauty of Ikaria is breathtaking.
 Rocky mountains, dramatic gorges, hiking trails, mesmerizing beaches, and rural villages set the scene of a dreamy holiday destination, especially for nature lovers!